Alain Bernard

-Alain Bernard ([alɛ̃ bɛʁnaʁ]; born 1 May 1983) is a former French swimmer from Aubagne, Bouches-du-Rhône.
+Alain Bernard ([alɛ̃ bɛʁnaʁ]; born 1 May 1983) is a French former swimmer from Aubagne, Bouches-du-Rhône.

 Bernard won a total of four medals (two golds, one silver, and one bronze) at two Olympic Games (2008 and 2012).
 He also won numerous medals at the World Championships (short course and long course) and European Championships (short course and long course).
 Bernard formerly held the world record for the 50 metres freestyle (long course) and the 100 metres freestyle (long course and short course).

 Bernard has a shark tattoo on his right hip.

 2008 European (Long Course) Championships

 Bernard won the European (Long Course) Championships 2008 100 m freestyle final in a new world record time of 47.50 seconds on 22 March 2008.
 He had already beaten the world record the previous day, finishing in 47.60 seconds in the semi-finals.
 On 23 March 2008 Bernard broke Eamon Sullivan's 50 m freestyle world record in the semi-finals of the same championships, setting a new world record of 21.50 seconds.
 Bernard would go on to win the 50m freestyle final in 21.66 seconds.
 But Bernard's 21.50-second world record only stood for four days; it was reclaimed by Eamon Sullivan.